Counterflow and coflow instabilities in miscible binary superfluids: Introduction and summary of results

 Finally, by using a full nonlinear time evolution scheme, we find that at the endpoint of the instability the superfluid velocity is lowered back to a stable value through vortex formation and annihilation.

 This paper is organized as follows.
 In section \ref{sec_hydro}, we present the theory of homogeneous binary superfluids and establish the instability criterion, see equation \eqref{criterion0} below.
 In section \ref{sec:GPE}, we study the counterflow instability with GPE and check its onset is predicted by \eqref{criterion0}.
-In section \ref{sec:Holo}, we turn to holographic binary superfluids, study their linear instabilities and match to the criterion \eqref{criterion0}, and determine their nonlinear time evolution.
-We discuss the universal scaling law of the critical velocity in section \ref{sec4.2} and finish with some conclusions \ref{sec:conclusion}.
-Finally, more details and discussions appear in the appendices.
+In section \ref{sec:Holo}, we turn to holographic binary superfluids, study their linear instabilities and check that their onset matches the criterion \eqref{criterion0}.
+Finally, we determine their nonlinear time evolution.
+We discuss the universal scaling law of the critical velocity in section \ref{sec4.2} and end with some conclusions \ref{sec:conclusion}.
+Finally, more details and discussion are given in a set of appendices , such as reviews of hydrodynamics (Appendix \ref{subsec:hydro}) and gauge/gravity duality (Appendix \ref{subsec:holo}), as well as details of our holographic setup (Appendix \ref{app:hsetup}).